andrasq/node-qheap/Readme.md

 fast heap / priority queue / ordered list

 Qheap is a classic heap.
-It was written to be fast and efficient; it is almost as fast as [dequeue](https://www.npmjs.com/package/double-ended-queue) but also sorts the data.
-(This probably says more about nodejs than about qheap or dequeue).
+It was written to be fast and efficient; it is 2-3x faster than [heap](https://www.npmjs.com/package/heap) for 150 items or more.
+It is close to [dequeue](https://www.npmjs.com/package/double-ended-queue) but qheap also sorts the data.
+(This probably says more about nodejs than about qheap or dequeue, actually).

 A heap is partially ordered balanced binary tree with the property that the value at the root comes before any value in either the left or right subtrees.